Catalogue PDF Version

 Course Descriptions

-PHYS 110 Star Trek Physics Can you really learn physics watching Star Trek?
+PHYS 110 Physics through Star Trek Can you really learn physics watching Star Trek?
 This course says "yes."
 Students consider such Star Trek staples as warp drive, cloaking devices, holodecks, and time travel, and learn what the principles of physics tell us about these possibilities - and what these possibilities would mean for the principles of physics.
 Anyone who has ever enjoyed a science fiction book or movie will find that using Star Trek offers an excellent context for learning about a variety of topics in physics, including black holes, antimatter, lasers, and other exotic phenomena.
 (Offered occasionally)

 PHYS 114 Stars, Galaxies and the Universe This course provides an introduction to the general physical and observational principles necessary to understand stars, galaxies and the Universe as a whole.
 We will discuss light, optics and telescopes, properties of stars, black holes, galaxies, and cosmology.
 The course will culminate in a discussion of the formation of the Universe starting with the Big Bang.
 (Offered occasionally)